SQream/sqream_docs/reference/sql/sql_syntax/window_functions.rst

 ``ORDER BY``
 ----------------------

 The ``ORDER BY`` clause determines the order in which the rows of a partition are processed by the window function.
-It works similarly to a query-level ``ORDER BY`` clause, but cannot use output-column names or numbers.
+It works similarly to a query-level ``ORDER BY`` clause, but cannot use output-column names or indexes.

 Without ``ORDER BY``, rows are processed in an unspecified order.